 Lee College seeks to create an atmosphere in which student may develop their career potential, leadership qualities, intellects, talents, and skills.
 The College is committed to the personal growth of its students as well as to the socio-economic development of the communities it serves.
 Likewise, Lee College provides an environment in which its faculty, staff and administrators can participate in college governance and professional development activities.
 The College is committed to offering competitive salaries and full range of benefits for faculty and staff.

 A comprehensive Wellness Program has been established for employees, which includes a professionally staffed, fully equipped fitness center.
-Day care is available adjacent to he College campus and provides flexible, extended hours for employees and students.
+Day care is available adjacent to the college campus and provides flexible, extended hours for employees and students.

 The Immigration Reform and Control Act of 1986 requires all prospective employees to provide proof of identity and eligibility to work in the United States before an offer of employment can be extended.